Sharing Results

 If the map is a little off-center, select the

-button and hold and drag the map to re-center. -
+Move Item Contentbutton and hold and drag the map to re-center.

 We want our map readers to be able to understand the colors on the historic map.
 Let’s use the

-, but this time, hold and drag a box only in the lower right-hand corner of the print layout canvas. -
+Add Mapbutton again to draw a map inset in the bottom-right hand corner.
+SelectAdd Map, but this time, hold and drag a box only in the lower right-hand corner of the print layout canvas.

 Use the